-Since we are still early in the DeFi market, whales can singlehandedly accumulate large amounts of tokens to later manipulate projects.
+Since we are still early in the DeFi market, whales can singlehandedly accumulate large amounts of tokens to manipulate projects later.
 What would be the purpose of decentralized governance if the top 50 wallets control the entire voting process?

 As we have seen, DAOs are mainstream now that they are a fundamental part of the $40 billion DeFi market.
 In a world where smart contracts automate every single process and feature, there is not much need for developers who were previously forced to approve all sorts of transactions and functions on their own.